-Clients sometimes ask us “Can you add more developers to the project so we finish sooner?”.
+As an app development company, our clients sometimes ask us “Can you add more developers so we can finish the app sooner?”.

 Brooks’s Law: “Adding manpower to a late software project makes it later.”

-Although many of the solutions that Brooks prescribes in his book are a little dated, the idea that adding more developers to a project (especially late in the process) will slow development down, is still a valuable lesson for any project manager or customer who will be having software designed for them.
+The idea that adding more developers to a project (especially late in the process) will slow development down, is a valuable lesson for any project manager or customer who will be having software designed for them.

 Software Development is complex, but humans are even more complex.
 And it is humans who create software.